PLAGUE: Plug-and-play framework for Lifelong Adaptive Generation of Multi-turn Exploits: Method

 \section{Method}

 \methodname{} is a lifelong-learning and fully automated framework designed to generate diverse multi-turn attacks as illustrated in \Cref{fig:main}.
-The framework consists of three main phases, where each phase can be individually enhanced and modified to achieve higher downstream performance.
+The framework consists of three main phases, each of which can be enhanced and modified individually to achieve higher downstream performance.
 Existing attacks like GOAT, Crescendo and ActorBreaker seamlessly fit into our framework, replacing either the Planning or the Finishing module.